A Guide to Dental Implants in Lancaster, PA

 - The Crown: A custom crown is made to perfectly fit the space.
 It is cemented onto the abutment and replaces the missing tooth.
 We match the surrounding teeth to provide an aesthetic, well-functioning, tooth replacement.

-In our office we work in conjuction with oral surgeons to provide you with a highly successful outcome.
+In our office, we work in conjunction with oral surgeons to provide you with a highly successful outcome.

 Advantages of Dental Implants: